Weave Local Scorers

 Some of these models are fine-tuned by Weights & Biases, while others are state-of-the-art open-source models trained by the community.
 Weights & Biases (W&B) Reports were used for training and evaluation.
 You can find the full details in this list of W&B Reports.

-The model weights are publicly available in W&B Artifacts and are automatically downloaded when you instantiate the scorer class.
+The model weights are publicly available in W&B Artifacts, and are automatically downloaded when you instantiate the scorer class.
 The artifact paths can be found here if you'd like to download them yourself: weave.scorers.default_models

-atttribute that contains more detail such as the raw score from the model.
+attribute that contains more detail such as the raw score from the model.

 While local scorers can be run on CPUs and GPUs, use GPUs for best performance.